RichardAth/Projects/BigIntCalculator/readme.txt

 As mentioned above it uses algorithms ECM and SIQS.

+At all stages a factor list is maintained that contains all known factors, whether prime or not, that have not yet been split into smaller factors.
+Initially the factor list just contains the number to be factorised.
+Whenever a new factor is found, existing factors that are multiples of that factor are split into two factors.
+If this process creates equal factors they are merged.

+Step 1: if number to factor is > than the the square of the largest prime used in trial division, check if the number is a perfect power +/- 1 and if so attempt to factorise it.
+This step may return factors that are not prime factors.

+Step 2: Try to factorise each factor (there may already be more than 1) by trial division using a list of primes.
+If a factor is found that is less than the cube of the largest prime used, and has no factors in the prime list, and the factor is not prime (in this case the factor can only have two prime factors) factorise it using Pollard's Rho algorithm.

+Step 3: For each factor that is not already known to be prime:
+A. If the factor is a perfect power replace it with the number which is the root (and adjust the the factor's exponent accordingly)
+B. Test whether the number is prime:
+   If it is a Carmichael number factorise it using a specific algorithm.
+   If it is prime mark it as such.
+   Otherwise factorise it using ECM/SIQS

 The factoriser is essentially DAs program, with an interface function that converts GMP/MPIR extended precision numbers to DAs BigIntegers and vice versa.
 The progress messages it produces have been modified to work with a console window instead of a